sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 Our code intelligence platform will compute and store data beyond the code itself and make that data accessible.
 Sourcegraph already pulls in information on code history, repository metadata, and metrics derived from code via Code Insights.
 Here is what coding will look like with a code intelligence platform:

 - Trying to figure out the best way to call a function?
 Code search shows you a semi-exhaustive list of call sites.
 Code intelligence is seeing how the code owners of that function themselves have recently been calling that function.
 - Need to debug an issue in code?
 Code search helps you navigate within the same project to understand it.
-Code intelligence is seeing what changed and why, and trace calls across projects and dependencies/dependents.
+Code intelligence is seeing what changed and why, and tracing calls across projects and dependencies.
 - Need to see how your team's API is being used?
 Code search shows you a list of file locations.
 Code intelligence shows which other teams are using it and the trend of usage over time.
 - Want to fix or improve something across your entire codebase?
 Code search helps you find the spots that need fixing.
 Code intelligence pushes up a quick fix everywhere, tracks its progress, and monitors for regressions.
 Sourcegraph already does this with Batch Changes.